auroraaawhatttt/inteaeaversion/Inteaea.md

 # What is Inteaea?

-Inteaea is something I made because I was bored while experiencing with NotSoBot, it will run on it's own website soon--if I get money, it will also be open-source.
-(You can make your own versions for fun!
-J-just don't be a skid.
+Inteaea is something I made because I was bored while experiencing with NotSoBot.

 # Inteaea's Purpose?